How is testicular cancer diagnosed?

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
-A contrast material might be injected just as with CT scans but is used less often.
+A contrast material might be injected just as with CT scans.
 MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
 You lie on a table that slides inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
 Special, more open MRI machines can help with this if needed, but the images may not be as sharp in some cases.
 The MRI machine makes buzzing and clicking noises, so some places will provide earplugs to help block this out.

 Positron emission tomography (PET) scan